FreeGrok/FreeGrok/README.md

 ### 8.5 Using PMD and CPD

-To check the quality of the OpenGrok code you can also use PMD from <https://pmd.github.io/>.
+To check the quality of the FreeGrok code you can also use PMD from <https://pmd.github.io/>.

 How to install: